teruyuki-yamasaki/VAMR/exercise02/README.md

  [  1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. ]]
 ```

+comparison of the detected corners and the reprojected corners
 ```
  q =
  [[186.5 264.5 218.5 285.5 292.5 356.5 406.5 461.5 388.5 495.5 396.5 496.5]